-ILA Standard/ ILA Standard/ Exceeds Meets Approaching Below Component Expectations (4) Expectations (3) Expectations (2) Expectations (1) 2.2 Candidates Provides exemplary Provides satisfactory Provides partial Provides little or no design, select, evidence of evidence of evidence of evidence of adapt, teach, and designing, teaching, designing, teaching, designing, teaching, designing, teaching, evaluate evidence- and evaluating and evaluating and evaluating and evaluating based evidence-based evidence-based evidence-based evidence-based instructional instruction to meet instruction to meet instruction to meet instruction to meet approaches, using the literacy needs of the literacy needs of the literacy needs of the literacy needs of both informational whole class and/or whole class and/or whole class and/or whole class and/or and narrative groups of students in groups of students in groups of students in groups of students in texts, to meet the the academic the academic the academic the academic literacy needs of disciplines and other disciplines and other disciplines and other disciplines and other whole class and subject areas, and subject areas, and subject areas, and subject areas, and groups of students when learning to when learning to when learning to when learning to in the academic read, write, listen, read, write, listen, read, write, listen, read, write, listen, disciplines and speak, view, or speak, view, or speak, view, or speak, view, or other subject visually represent. visually represent. visually represent. visually represent. areas, and when visually represent. visually represent. visually represent. visually represent. learning to read, write, listen, speak, view, or visually represent.
-2.4 Candidates Provides exemplary Provides satisfactory Provides partial Provides little or no collaborate with evidence of evidence of evidence of evidence of and coach school- collaborating with collaborating with collaborating with collaborating with based educators in and coaching and coaching and coaching and coaching developing, school-based school-based school-based school-based implementing, and educators in educators in educators in educators in evaluating literacy developing, developing, developing, developing, instructional implementing, and implementing, and implementing, and implementing, and practices and evaluating literacy evaluating literacy evaluating literacy evaluating literacy curriculum. instruction. instruction. instruction. instruction.
-3.2 Candidates Provides exemplary Provides satisfactory Provides partial Provides little or no collaborate with evidence of evidence of evidence of evidence of colleagues to collaborating with collaborating with collaborating with collaborating with administer, colleagues to colleagues to colleagues to colleagues to interpret, and use administer, interpret, administer, interpret, administer, interpret, administer, interpret, data for decision and use data for and use data for and use data for and use data for making about decision making decision making decision making decision making student about student about student about student about student assessment, instruction, assessment, assessment, assessment, assessment, intervention, and instruction, instruction, instruction, instruction, evaluation for intervention, and intervention, and intervention, and intervention, and individual and evaluation for evaluation for evaluation for evaluation for groups of individual and/or individual and/or individual and/or individual and/or students. groups of students. groups of students. groups of students. groups of students. siducilis.
-1
+ILA Standard/ Exceeds Meets Approaching Below Component Expectations (4) Expectations (3) Expectations (2) Expectations (1) 2.2 Candidates Provides exemplary Provides satisfactory Provides partial Provides little or no design, select, evidence of evidence of evidence of evidence of adapt, teach, and designing, teaching, designing, teaching, designing, teaching, designing, teaching, evaluate evidence- and evaluating and evaluating and evaluating and evaluating based evidence-based evidence-based evidence-based evidence-based instructional instruction to meet instruction to meet instruction to meet instruction to meet approaches, using the literacy needs of both informational whole class and/or whole class and/or whole class and/or whole class and/or and narrative groups of students in texts, to meet the the academic the academic the academic the academic literacy needs of disciplines and other disciplines and other disciplines and other disciplines and other whole class and subject areas, and subject areas, and subject areas, and subject areas, and groups of students when learning to when learning to when learning to when learning to in the academic read, write, listen, read, write, listen, read, write, listen, read, write, listen, disciplines and speak, view, or speak, view, or speak, view, or speak, view, or other subject visually represent. visually represent. visually represent. visually represent. areas, and when (issuing represented (issuing represented (issuing represented (is a wing represented learning to read, write, listen, speak, view, or visually represent.
+D 11 10 ~ 2.4 Candidates Provides exemplary Provides satisfactory Provides partial Provides little or no collaborate with evidence of evidence of evidence of evidence of and coach school- collaborating with collaborating with collaborating with collaborating with based educators in and coaching and coaching and coaching and coaching developing, school-based school-based school-based school-based implementing, and educators in educators in educators in educators in evaluating literacy developing, developing, developing, developing, instructional implementing, and implementing, and implementing, and implementing, and practices and evaluating literacy evaluating literacy evaluating literacy evaluating literacy curriculum. instruction. instruction. instruction. instruction.
+3.2 Candidates Provides exemplary Provides satisfactory Provides partial Provides little or no collaborate with evidence of evidence of evidence of evidence of colleagues to collaborating with collaborating with collaborating with collaborating with administer, colleagues to colleagues to colleagues to colleagues to interpret, and use data for decision administer, interpret, administer, interpret, administer, interpret, administer, interpret, making about and use data for student decision making decision making decision making decision making assessment, about student about student about student about student instruction, assessment, assessment, assessment, assessment, intervention, and instruction, instruction, instruction, instruction, evaluation for intervention, and intervention, and intervention, and intervention, and individual and evaluation for evaluation for evaluation for evaluation for groups of individual and/or individual and/or individual and/or individual and/or students. groups of students. groups of students. groups of students. groups of students.